JessAHughes/Covid-Data/README.md

 ### Results

-Click this [link](https://public.tableau.com/app/profile/jesse3846/viz/CovidDashboard_16574902410880/Dashboard1?publish=yes) for an interactive visualization with my findings.
+Click this [link](https://public.tableau.com/app/profile/jesse3846/viz/CovidDashboard_16574902410880/Dashboard1?publish=yes) for an interactive visualization on Tableau with my findings.